rei/rei-cedar-docs/docs/patterns/form-validation/Readme.md

       "caption": "use live validation to instantly provide feedback while a user is typing for non complicated form fields" }
   ],
+  "live1": [
+    {
+      "type": "do",
+      "image": "forms/liveValidation.png",
+      "ratio": "4-3",
+      "alt": "live password validation showing how strong the password is", "caption": "use live validation on form fields with the strictest input requirements" },
+    {
+      "type": "dont",
+      "image": "notifications/didNotRetainData.png",
+      "ratio": "4-3",
+      "alt": "form validation for a formatted phone field", "caption": "use live validation to provide generic error instruction" }
+  ],
 }
 ---